Save Carp Seals

 · Science and first-hand observation support the fact that humans and dogs are the major cause of harbor seal disturbances.

-1. First and foremost, do not walk, run, or ride your bike on the beach near the rookery at any time of the year.
+1. First & foremost, do not walk, run, or ride your bike on the beach near the rookery at any time of the year.
 It interrupts vital sleep and other biological functions.

-2. If photographing the seals from the overlook, avoid getting their attention.
+2. If photographing the seals from the overlook, avoid getting the seals’ attention.
 When they are watching you, they are actually feeling threatened.

 Please share your contact details so we can keep you updated